 Defining Your SMART LinkedIn Goals

-Vague wishes like "get more leads" or "build our brand" aren't real goals.
-They're just daydreams.
-To make them real, we need to frame them using the SMART framework.
-This classic tool ensures your objectives are Specific, Measurable, Achievable, Relevant, and Time-bound.
+Wishes such as “get more leads” or “build our brand” are not goals; they are just daydreams.
+To make them real, we need to put some framing around them using the SMART framework.
+This classic tool makes sure your objectives are Specific, Measurable, Achievable, Relevant, and Time-bound.

 This simple structure cuts through the fog.
 Instead of just wanting more followers, a SMART goal sounds like this: “Increase our Company Page follower count by 15% in Q2.
 We’ll do this by posting three high-value video tutorials per week and running a follower ad campaign with a $500 budget.”
 See the difference?